U.S. Republicans, pro-Israel groups step up campaign against Iran deal

 Kerry told reporters before the House meeting that the deal "will make the region, our friends and allies, safer.
 It will make the world safer ... in the absence of any viable alternative."

-(Additional reporting by Richard Cowan; Editing by Grant McCool and Lisa Shumaker)
+(Additional reporting by Richard Cowan; Editing by Grant McCool, Lisa Shumaker and Eric Beech)